-We consider three controlled variants of the same rollout experiment, illustrated in \cref{fig:rollout_comparison_bloom_176_mpt_7}, which progressively isolate the effects of residual connections and content. \paragraph{Attention-only rollout.} Residual connections are removed by setting $\lambda_t = 1$ for all layers and excluding content contributions.
-In this setting, the influence distribution collapses to the first token, reproducing the behavior predicted by prior attention-only analyses~\cite{wu2502}.
+We consider three controlled variants of the same rollout experiment (\cref{fig:rollout_comparison_bloom_176_mpt_7}) that isolate the effects of residual connections and content: (i)~\textbf{attention-only rollout}, where residual connections are removed ($\lambda_t = 1$ for all layers) and content is excluded, reproducing the collapse to the first token predicted by prior attention-only analyses~\citep{wu2502}; (ii)~\textbf{residual-aware rollout}, where empirical $\{\lambda_t\}$ are restored without content, producing a broad U-shaped profile and showing that masking, encodings, and mixing together induce a positional prior; and (iii)~\textbf{residual-aware rollout with constant content}, incorporating the constant-plus-diagonal structure (\cref{subsec:content-logits-structure}), which shifts mass toward later positions and reduces the primacy peak while preserving the U-shape.
+Together, these variants show that residual connections prevent collapse, architectural components alone induce a U-shaped positional prior, and content contributions modulate but do not eliminate this prior.

-\paragraph{Residual-aware rollout.} Residual connections are restored using the empirically measured schedules $\{\lambda_t\}$ while content contributions are still excluded.
-In this architecture-only setting, the rollout produces a broad U-shaped influence profile, demonstrating that residual connections prevent collapse and that causal masking, positional encodings, and residual mixing together induce a characteristic positional prior, even in the absence of content.

-\paragraph{Residual-aware rollout with constant content.} Content is incorporated using the empirically measured constant-plus-diagonal structure described in \cref{subsec:content-logits-structure}.
-Including content modulates the architectural prior by shifting mass toward later positions and reducing the primacy peak, while preserving the overall U-shaped profile.

-Taken together, these controlled rollouts isolate the distinct roles of attention-only dynamics, residual connections, and content.
-Residual connections are necessary to prevent collapse to the first token, architectural components alone induce a U-shaped positional prior, and content contributions modulate but do not eliminate this prior.

-\subsection{Measured Input Token Influence}
+\subsection{Measured input token influence}

-We estimate input token influence using a gradient-based attribution method~\cite{simonyan1312,liu2601}.
+We estimate input token influence using a gradient-based attribution method~\citep{simonyan1312,liu2601}.
 For an input sequence $x$ with embeddings $\mathbf{e}$ and predicted next token $y$, we define the influence of the $j$-th input token as

 and normalize across positions to obtain a probability distribution comparable to the controlled rollout.
-The expectation is taken over the samples from the evaluation dataset.

-\Cref{sub@fig:rollout_comparison_mpt_7_d} shows the measured input token influence for \texttt{bloom-176b} and \texttt{mpt-7b}.
+The expectation is taken over the samples from the evaluation dataset. \Cref{sub@fig:rollout_comparison_mpt_7_d} shows the measured input token influence for \texttt{bloom-176b} and \texttt{mpt-7b}.
 In both cases, the empirical distributions exhibit a U-shaped profile.